Contrary to popular belief Personal Income Taxes frequently can be discharged in Bankruptcy, including Chapter 7 and

 OK.
 You filed your taxes for 2011 roughly on time in April 2012.
 The tax due is more than 3 years old and you filed the return more than 2 years ago.
 And, of course, you filed honestly, maybe through a tax preparer.
 The IRS never filed an assessment.
 You have never entered into a written and signed “offer and compromise” or other agreement.

-If your option is to file a Chapter 13 the IRS debt for 2010 is a general unsecured debt that can possibly be paid a low dividend depending on your income.
+If you choose to file a Chapter 13 the IRS debt for 2010 is a general unsecured debt that can possibly be paid a low dividend depending on your income.
 The older taxes are also discharged using the same criteria.

 INTEREST AND PENALTIES